 State of Georgia

 The State of Georgia’s Economic Development Department has a comprehensive system of tax rebates and incentives to encourage investment and job creation throughout the State of Georgia.
 Periodically our team, together with a State of Georgia representative, will meet with existing industry members of the Athens business community to discuss these incentives and make sure business are made aware of any and all incentives they are eligible for.

 Whether you are a large manufacturer or local maker, the State of Georgia has programs and specialists available both regionally and locally to help your business thrive.
 Some of the most popular tax credits include:

-Job Tax Credit – If you create two or more full time jobs in a single year, you may earn as much as $4,000 (depending on your community) per job for up to five years. (see details below)
+Job Tax Credit – If you create ten or more full time jobs in a single year, you may earn as much as $3,000 per job for up to five years.

 Port Tax Credit Bonus – If your facility increases imports and/or exports through a State of Georgia port by at least 10%, your facility may qualify for a $1,250 bonus add to the job tax credit (noted above) or an adjustment to the investment tax credit (below).

 Research and Development Tax Credit – Depending on how much your facility spends on research and development, you may qualify for a portion of that spending to be credited to you.